JustinTrannn/weatherCMSE202project/ProjectDiscussionAndPlanning.md

 4. Getting a good grade, learn something insightful to apply to future projects

 Our plan is to create two models and split it in our group to have a few people working on each model.
 In this case, we will all take charge of making sure everything is done and up to date.
+We will create a When2Meet and figure out a day and place to meet!
+Possible locations include Minskoff Pavillon, Law Library